 Editor's note: This clause includes delta related to QoS model defined in TS 23.501 [2] clause 5.7.
 Clauses can be added if needed.

-Editor's note: Figure for bearer/user plane binding is FFS.

 Editor's note: QoS model should be verified with BBF/CableLabs.

+Editor’s note: How this clause applies to FN-RG is FFS

+The QoS model of TS 23.501 clause 5.7 is applicable to the W-5GAN scenario, with the difference that the W-AGF acts as an Access Network (AN).

+The principle for classification and marking of User Plane traffic and mapping of QoS flows to W-UP resources is illustrated in Figure 4.5-1.